Background

 min_unlabeled_fractions = 6,

 Note: Relaxing the criteria too much can lead to errors later during resampling.
-See vignette("resampling") for more information, or use the allow_failures = TRUE argument.
+An alternative approach is to set all

 Inspecting the filter results